-Since we hadn’t been to Amsterdam in years, I did some research on what we could do in Amsterdam in one day, and found some great advice.
+Since we hadn’t been to Amsterdam in years, I did some research on what we could do in Amsterdam in one day and found some great advice.
 However, I had to read a paper travel guide and seven different websites before I came up with a somewhat feasible itinerary with the best things to do in Amsterdam if you only have one day.

-Yes, there are many amazing and also quirky museums in Amsterdam, beautiful parks to visit, and lots of great bars and cafes where you can have the best meal in town… But unless you have more than one day, you will probably not want to waste your time shopping at the huge warehouse Bijenkorf or walking to the other side of town in search for that one restaurant that someone recommended…
+Yes, there are many amazing and also quirky museums in Amsterdam, beautiful parks to visit, and lots of great bars and cafes where you can have the best meal in town… But unless you have more than one day, you will probably not want to waste your time shopping at the huge warehouse Bijenkorf or walking to the other side of town in search of that one restaurant that someone recommended…

-Amsterdam city centre is not very big, so you can see and do quite a lot in one day.
+Amsterdam city center is not very big, so you can see and do quite a lot in one day.
 Find out the best things to see and do that you shouldn’t miss, even if you only have one day in Amsterdam.
 I created this map to give you a better idea of where all these places are and help you better plan your day in Amsterdam.

-1. Explore Amsterdam canals on foot
+1. Explore Amsterdam Canals on Foot

 There are many canals in Amsterdam, but if you only have one day, there are three main canals that shouldn’t be missed: Herengracht, Prinsengracht, Keizersgracht.
 All dug in the 17th century during the Dutch Golden Age and surrounded by some of the most beautiful traditional Dutch houses that Amsterdam is famous for.

 Actually, you can skip the Herengracht canal when exploring Amsterdam canals on foot, because it’s one of the main canals, a UNESCO World Heritage Site, and you will probably pass here by boat.
 Which brings me to the second thing you must do in Amsterdam…

-2. Take a canal cruise
+2. Take a Canal Cruise